reddgr/zero-shot-text-classification/README.md

 ![Zero-shot prompt classification confusion matrix for reddgr/zero-shot-prompt-classifier-bart-ft](https://talkingtochatbots.com/wp-content/uploads/zero-shot-prompt-classifier/12-category-matrix.png)

 We can also use the model to perform zero-shot inferences on combinations of categories formulated in natural language.
-The chart below compares the results for the 6 main category groups that classify conversations in [Talking to Chatbots](https://talkingtochatbots.com)
+The chart below compares the results for the 6 main category groups that classify tions in [Talking to Chatbots](https://talkingtochatbots.com)

 ![Zero-shot prompt classification confusion matrix for reddgr/zero-shot-prompt-classifier-bart-ft](https://talkingtochatbots.com/wp-content/uploads/zero-shot-prompt-classifier/6-category-matrix.png)